sydney-australia-feature

 • Other Locations: Byron Bay, Bondi Beach

-Without a doubt, one of the best coliving and coworking hostels in the country, Wake Up!
-Sydney Central is a vibrant, modern, and trendy destination ideal for backpackers, digital nomads, and international students.
+If you’re a digital nomad, you’ll, without a doubt, love Wake Up!
+Sydney Central.
+It is one of the best coliving and coworking hostels in the country.
+It is a vibrant, modern, and trendy destination ideal for backpackers, young people, and international students.

 What we liked: The pre-planned weekly itineraries are excellent in creating the perfect work-play environment.